 Hang ten is a phrase you’ll hear a lot in surfing.
 But what does it mean, why do people say it, and how can you do it?

-The term “hang ten” refers to a surfing maneuver whereby a surfer leaves all ten toes hanging over the nose of the longboard surfboard.
-It’s also often used as a gesture and a hand signal whereby the little finger and thumb are thrust out of a closed fist.
-This expression is more commonly used to mean “hang loose”, though, and is known officially as the “Shaka”.
+The term “hang ten” refers to a longboard surfing maneuver whereby a surfer leaves all ten toes hanging over the nose of the longboard surfboard as they surf the wave

 How to Perform a Hang Ten Surfing Maneuver